japanoise/gomacs/HACKING.md

 The undo struct is based at least in part on the one in [the suckless editor Sandy.](http://tools.suckless.org/sandy) However, most of the undo logic is custom.

+The binary-tree model of window management comes from my hex editor, [Zerz,](https://github.com/japanoise/zerz) and ultimately is inspired by i3's and tmux's model of hsplits and vsplits.

 ## The main function